espocrm/documentation/docs/administration/fields.md

 * Options – a list of values (key => label pairs); if no options specified, then a user will be able to add any options;
 * Empty string value is not allowed – if not checked, a user can add an empty string as an item;
-* Max Item Count – validation: how much items can be added;
+* Max Item Count – a validation: how many items can be added;
-* Display as List – values will be displayed each in new line.
+* Display as List – each value will be displayed in a new line.

 ![Array](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/array.png)